 They approached the town in 1934 asking for a meeting space and were given the“West School” - which we still use for classes today at 87 Mountain Road.
 The brick red schoolhouse became a place for artists to meet, and through potluck suppers and volunteer work, plumbing and heating were introduced to the building.
 As the Art League continued to grow, children’s classes and exhibition opportunities were added.

 The Art League needed more room so they approached the town again.
 This time they salvaged a second historic building, the Woodruff Allen house, which was built in 1752 as a farmhouse. it was acquired by West Hartford in 1943 as a caretakers house for the town’s golf courses.
 We negotiated a nominal lease in exchange for funding the buildings renovation.

 Ten years later, the town offered the adjacent Buena Vista Clubhouse to us for use as a second gallery and classroom facility.
 We renovated this building as well for additional classroom and gallery space.
 The Clubhouse, along with the Saltbox and School House now comprise the Art Leagues grounds.
 Restored and operated by the Art League, they are all part of West Hartford’s Historic District.

 Started as a volunteer based organization, the Art League now employs a staff that includes an Executive Director, registrar, gallery assistant and book-keeper and is supported by the work of the many volunteers who help hang our exhibits, staff our fundraising events, sit on our Board of Directors, and serve on our committees.

 We encourage young artists, and donate gallery space annually to the West Hartford Public school system for ArtBeat, an exhibition of artwork of students in kindergarten through 12th grade.
-We offer a $1200 scholarship every spring to a graduating senior in the region who is going on to an accredited art school or University to study art.
+We offer two partial college scholarships every every spring to graduating seniors in the region going on to an accredited art school or University to study art.